Homework 2

 - The

-command sets the wheel velocities of the robot, until the nextwheel_cmd
+wheel_cmdcommand sets the wheel velocities of the robot, until the nextwheel_cmdcommand is received.- The

 - The